olywoolsey/Notes/Networks/UDP.md

 	- UDP packets are numbered such that receiver can determine if packets are missing
 	- No correction or re-transmission
 	- Receiver can interpolate lost data
+#### RTP
+- Open standard for real-time conversational applications:
+Runs on-top of UDP (typically) — seen as any other UDP
+packet in the Network layer.
+12-byte RTP header — sequence numbers, time-stamps, etc.
+Better chance of interacting if both end applications use RTP
 ### One To Many

 **SEE LECTURE 15**